Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Derivation of Power-Laws for Fluctuating Hydrodynamics on a Sphere

 We approximate these sums asymptotically to estimate significant time-scales governing different behaviors of the autocorrelation functions.
 We make the ansantz throughout that we can treat the term $\left|Y_s\right|^2 \sim C$.
-This gives

-We use that $\sum_{|m|\leq \ell} m^2 = \ell(\ell + 1)(2\ell + 1)/3$.
+This gives We use that $\sum_{|m|\leq \ell} m^2 = \ell(\ell + 1)(2\ell + 1)/3$.
 This very conveniently cancels the term $\ell(\ell+1)$ in the denominator that arose from the eigenvalues of the Laplace-Beltrami operator discussed in Section~\ref{sec:hydrodynamic_responses}.
-After some rearrangment, we have

-We have absorbed also the additional prefactor constants into $C$.
+After some rearrangement, we have We have absorbed also the additional prefactor constants into $C$.
 The spherical motion corresponding to rigid-body rotation in the bulk fluid corresponds to the mode $\ell = 1$.
 We see for $L_{\ell}$ only the second term (traction stress term) persists in equation~\ref{equ:L_s_same_mu}.
 This gives the decay time-scale $\tau_r = {2RL}/{3\mu_m}$ for energy dissipation through the rigid rotation of the entire spherical interface within the bulk fluid.
 There are two particularly interesting regimes.
 The first corresponds to when $R/L \gg 1$ indicating localized hydrodynamics on the surface.
 The second to when $R/L \ll 1$ indicating the hydrodynamics is strongly coupled nearly over the entire surface to give a response that is effectively a rigid-body rotation of the sphere.